-- 56. The Bretton Woods institutions are encouraged to expedite the ongoing consideration of ways to address the issue of multilateral debt.
+- 55. Efforts should be continued to address effectively the problems of heavily indebted low-income developing countries undertaking economic reforms whose growth prospects continue to be severely affected by their external debt problem.
+In this regard, to address official bilateral debt, the Naples terms, adopted by Paris Club creditors, in favour of the poorest and most indebted countries should continue to be implemented.
+Non-Paris Club creditors, which have not done so, are also urged to take measures as appropriate. - 56.
+The Bretton Woods institutions are encouraged to expedite the ongoing consideration of ways to address the issue of multilateral debt.
 Other international financial institutions are also invited to consider, within the scope of their mandates, appropriate efforts. - 57.
-In recent years, the magnitude of financial flows and the range of financial instruments in the international economy have grown rapidly, presenting new opportunities and challenges.
+In recent years, the magnitude of financial flows and the range of financial instruments in the international economy has grown rapidly, presenting new opportunities and challenges.
 One challenge is the increased exposure of domestic economies to the volatility of the international financial markets.
-The developing countries should therefore be better informed about risks and policy implications of different types of flows, as well as risk-hedging instruments, and could also benefit, in particular the least developed countries, from technical assistance related to the use of financial instruments for risk management in the international economy. - 58.
+The developing countries should therefore be better informed about risks and policy implications of different types of flows, as well as risk-hedging instruments, and could also benefit, in particular the least developed countries, from technical assistance related to the use of financial instruments for risk management in the international economy.

+58. Land-locked developing countries require special attention in order to - 58.
 Land-locked developing countries require special attention in order to enable them to carry out the necessary development policy and operational reforms that will help reduce the high transit costs and enhance their external trade performance.
 It is recognized that developing countries which provide transit services need adequate support in maintaining and improving their transit infrastructures.
-Similarly, island developing countries, particularly the small and remote ones among them, require special attention in order to assist them to overcome their particular development constraints. - 59.
-South-South cooperation should be promoted through the sharing of development experiences among developing countries at different stages of development.
+Similarly, island developing countries, particularly the small and remote ones among them, require special attention in order to assist them to overcome their particular development constraints.

+59. South-South cooperation should be promoted through the sharing of development experiences among developing countries at different stages of development.
 This process can be assisted by developed countries in the form of triangular cooperation.
 New political and economic realities of interdependence call for greater partnership in development.
-Support of the donor community for South-South initiatives and programmes through, inter alia, financial and technical assistance in this regard is welcome.
-More attention should be given to promoting triangular cooperation and joint ventures. - 60.
-Interregional cooperation among developing countries could involve: (i) the design and implementation of programmes of technical cooperation among developing countries (TCDC); (ii) preferential treatment of exports from LDCs; and (iii) trade liberalization through the Global System of Trade Preferences among Developing Countries (GSTP) and other arrangements.
+Support of the donor community for South-South initiatives and programmes through, inter\alia, financial and technical assistance in this regard is welcome.
+More attention should be given to promoting triangular cooperation and joint ventures.

+- 60. Interregional cooperation among developing countries could involve: - (i) the design and implementation of programmes of technical cooperation among developing countries (TCDC); (ii) preferential treatment of exports from LDCs; and (iii) trade liberalization through the Global System of Trade Preferences among Developing Countries (GSTP) and other arrangements.
 Further negotiations in the GSTP should aim to widen the scope of the GSTP, as envisaged in the Agreement. - 61.
 The important principles and programmes of action of the United Nations conferences on the environment, human rights, population, social development and women should be effectively followed up.